mehulg25/mehulg25.github.io/_projects/Recommendation-System.md

 ---

-You can test my project on github and can download the report for a detailed analysis.
+To test this project, feel free to fork my repo on github.
+You can also download the full HTML report for a detailed analysis.

 I would like to thank Aarti Yelne, Danny Rivas, Nishit Chaudhari, and Saloni Shah for their help and insights.